sodadata/soda-core/docs/getting-started/5_min_tutorial.md

 We can run the `soda init` command to automatically generate a `{table_name}.yml` for each table in our PostgreSQL warehouse:

+The `soda init` will by default use `warehouse.yml` in the current directory.
 Run this command in the directory where the `warehouse.yml` is located that was just created in the previous step:

 _Command:_
 ```shell